neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 here in America, the state legislature in North Carolina used data science with "[surgical precision](https://www.nbcnews.com/politics/politics-news/north-carolina-judges-toss-maps-slam-gerrymandering-stinging-ruling-n1049411)" to rig state elections at the expense of voters' constitutional rights.
 North Carolina did it best, but it's a tactic exploited throughout the country by politicians who fear accountability for their records.
-If that bothers them so much, they should work in meteorology or sports talk radio.
+If accountability bothers them so much, they should work in meteorology or sports talk radio.

 It's shameful, and systemic flaws make it possible: